 He inherited the music genes from his parents, his mother was a piano teacher, and his father was a flute and violin expert.

-Chopin, The romantic
+Chopin, a romantic player

 Frédéric Chopin represents the romantic classical music: mysterious, haunting and delicate.
 The piano remains the instrument par excellence for expressing the poetry of this melancholy and cheerful music, both alive and vibrant, which evokes the density of the human soul.